garethlau/shopify-backend-challenge-fall-2021/README.md

 ### `POST /api/images`

 Upload an image and create variants for the provided `sizes`.
-By default, a `.jpg` version of the source image will also be created as a variant at the intrinsic width and size.
+By default, a `.jpg` version of the source image will also be created as a variant with the intrinsic width and size.
 This behaviour can be prevented by supplying a `skipCopy: true` in the body.

 Body